GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 infrastructure you need.
 However, if you want to generate summary reports, you'll need to process the aggregatable reports with an additional service.

-To learn more about summary report generation, refer to [/docs/privacy-sandbox/attribution-reporting/how-reports-are-generated](How reports are generated).
+To learn more about summary report generation, refer to [How reports are generated](/docs/privacy-sandbox/attribution-reporting/how-reports-are-generated).

 ## What's next?